biotope/biotope-element/docs/component.md

 MyButton.register();
 ```

-Now, by adding it to the HTML, like so:
+By adding this HTML to the page:

 ```html
 <script src="my-button.js"></script>